rameshmkumar/scraping_dynamic_loaded_data/README.md

-# Educational Document Scraper

-A Python tool for converting dynamically loaded web documents into clean, readable PDFs.
-Built to handle JavaScript-rendered content and provide clean output for studying.

-## What We Built

-- 🔄 **Dynamic Content Loading** - Scrolls through pages to trigger lazy loading
+# Scraping Dynamic Loaded Data

+I needed to scrape a website where the data was dynamically loaded in a PDF with watermarked pages.
+The content wasn't available in static HTML - it only loaded as you scrolled through the document.
+Here's how I solved it.

+## The Problem

+- Website had 25 pages but only showed 3 in static HTML
+- Content loaded dynamically as you scrolled down
-- 📄 **Clean PDF Output** - Removes watermarks and background images
+- Pages had watermarks and background images that made text hard to read
-- 🎯 **Complete Page Extraction** - Captures all pages from preview mode
-- 🧹 **Content Cleaning** - Generates clean white background PDFs
-- 📱 **Browser Automation** - Uses Selenium WebDriver for content capture
+- Needed to capture all the content in a clean, readable format

 ## Requirements